 These roots will produce new plants if they touch the soil and are kept watered.

-You may easily propagate the species using either cuttings or leggy branches that have fallen off.
+You may easily propagate this Aeonium using either cuttings or leggy branches that have fallen off.

 Be sure the cutting contains a rosette and allow the cut three days to heal in a shaded area.